 Dr. Cole is an active member of the Society of Counseling Psychology (APA Division 17), where he serves as Chair-Elect and webmaster for the Section on Positive Psychology.
 He is also the Membership Committee Co-Chair for the Society for the Psychological Study of Men and Masculinity (APA Division 51).

-He teaches graduate courses in positive psychology and psychological assessment.
-His research interests include the areas of men and masculinity (e.g., paternal involvement, mental health, gender socialization, and help-seeking behaviors) and clinical applications of positive psychology (e.g., hope and well-being therapy, positive social media, and strength based-counseling).
-He is currently pursuing licensure in Kansas and Missouri.
+He teaches graduate courses in positive psychology, psychological assessment, and diagnosis.
+Dr. Cole's Applied Masculinities and Positive Psychology lab (AMPP) focuses the areas of men and masculinities (e.g., paternal involvement, mental health, gender socialization, and help-seeking behaviors) and clinical applications of positive psychology (e.g., hope and well-being therapy, positive social media, and strength based-counseling).
+He is currently pursuing licensure in Kansas.

 Ph.D., Counseling Psychology (APA-Accredited), University of Nebraska- Lincoln